The planar limit of $\mathcal{N}=2$ superconformal field theories: The 1/2 BPS circular Wilson loop

 \subsection{Wilson loops at finite $N$}

 In this section we will proceed as in the case of the free energy.
 We will perform a perturbative calculation of the lowest orders of the vev of the 1/2 BPS circular Wilson loop operator and we will be able to cast the result for arbitrary gauge group $G$ at finite $N$.
-From (\ref{def:WL_MMb}) we have
+Setting from now on $|\mathcal{Z}_{\textnormal{inst}}|^2=1$, from (\ref{def:WL_MMb}) we have

 since we are interested in corrections coming from the matter content it is convenient to subtract the expectation value of the Wilson loop operator of the $\mathcal{N}=4$ theory.
 Up to order $g_{\text{YM}}^8$ we find